aws-samples/amazon-lex-digital-human-uneeq/README.md

 ### Steps:

-1. Clone the repo
+1. Clone the repository
 2. Install the node dependencies
-3. Upload the Swagger file to an S3 bucket.
+3. Upload the Swagger file to an S3 bucket
 3. From the root of the repo run the below SAM command - ensure the S3 bucket name is updated and the LexBot Name & the LexBot Alias

 ### Install the node dependencies